-"It is regrettable that our final offer intended to end the strike was not accepted, with the current industrial action continuing to damage our economy," Nyatsumba said.
+"It is regrettable that our final offer intended to end the strike was not accepted.
+The current industrial action is continuing to damage SA's economy," Nyatsumba said.

-Over 200,000 NUMSA members in the key engineering and metal sector downed tools on July 1 over pay.
+Over 200,000 Numsa members in the key engineering and metal sector downed tools on 1 July over pay.